 The Dos And Don'ts Of Spending During Your Travels

 There are so many websites available that allow you to save some money when travelling.
-Yet I want to discuss the concept of “smarter spending” when traveling, not just going on a budget trip.
+Moreover, I'm sure you have already started saving for vacation by putting extra money aside or by using a monthly budget template.
+Yet I want to discuss the concept of “smarter spending” when travelling, not just going on a budget trip.
 There are some things during a vacation that you should get discounted as much as possible, and some things that are certainly worth spending a little more on.

 With the Internet at our fingertips, it is easier than ever to compare prices on flights and hotels.
 You can almost instantly be guaranteed that you are getting the lowest price for a hotel and flight.
 It is OK to save on a flight (so what if you do not have a little extra legroom) and it is OK to save on a hotel, if you are not uncomfortable during your stay.

 I have been able to get some amazing deals on flights just by being willing to be at the airport at 4 AM.
 No, it is not my idea of a good time, but if the airline is willing to cut the price of a ticket almost in half for me being there early, I have no problem setting my alarm.

 Or at least avoid it, it does not mean that you CANNOT eat at the hotel.
 When you eat at the hotel, you are paying for the luxury of barely having to move around to get a bite to eat.
 This often comes at an inflated price.
 Instead, walk the 10/15 minutes that it takes to find a good, local restaurant, and you will find that it costs a great deal less.

 You probably heard it before in real estate – “location, location, location.”
 If you are OK with spending a little more, you can be in the heart of things with a good hotel.
 Often times it is worth it to pay a little more to have a hotel in a central location.